 Digital nomads will have tax benefits such as exemption from payment of import taxes on personal computer equipment or total exemption from tax on utilities related to the income they receive from abroad.

-Essential requirements to fulfill as a digital nomad is in articles 5, 7, and 8 of the Regulation, among them:
+Essential requirements to fulfill as a digital nomad are in articles 5, 7, and 8 of the Regulation, among them:

 - Proof of payment of one hundred dollars (USD$100) in favor of the Costa Rican government.